2022 UCI Women's World Tour

 Second place went to fellow Dutch rider Lorena Wiebes (Team DSM) who won three events.
 Third place was taken by Elisa Longo Borghini (Trek–Segafredo) for the second year in succession - Borghini won five events, including Paris–Roubaix Femmes.
 Twelve different riders won races, with five riders holding the individual classification lead during the season.

 As in previous years, the teams classification was won by SD Worx - their sixth win in seven seasons.
 The youth classification was won by Dutch rider Shirin van Anrooij (Trek–Segafredo).

 Events

 The race calendar for the 2022 season was announced in June 2021, with twenty-four races initially scheduled – up from eighteen that were held in 2021.
 The calendar featured several new events, including Tour de France Femmes.
+The Giro Donne also returned to the calendar, following promises of live television coverage.
 In September 2021, the Tour de Romandie Féminin was added to make a total of twenty-five races.
 The two Chinese races were cancelled in June 2022, making a total of twenty-three races.